-Staff ProfileMark is an Associate Director in DQ’s Dispute Resolution department, and heads DQ’s Insolvency & Restructuring team.
+Staff ProfileMark is a Director in DQ’s Dispute Resolution department, and heads DQ’s Insolvency & Restructuring team.

-Mark is an Associate Director in DQ’s Dispute Resolution department, and heads DQ’s Insolvency & Restructuring team.
+Mark is a Director in DQ’s Dispute Resolution department, and heads DQ’s Insolvency & Restructuring team.
 Since qualifying as a Manx Advocate in 2012 Mark has regularly appeared at all levels of the Isle of Man High Court of Justice.

 Mark practices a wide range of commercial litigation, but has particular experience in acting in commercial disputes (ranging from complex contractual disputes through to issuing proceedings seeking to secure and recover substantial assets such as private jets, yachts and properties held through Isle of Man companies), fraud & asset recovery, corporate insolvency, claims against directors, the appointment of receivers, applications for injunctive relief, trust disputes, enforcing foreign judgments and assisting with the recognition of foreign trustees in bankruptcy and obtaining of ancillary orders from the Isle of Man High Court.

 Mark has been regularly ranked by the Legal 500 and Chambers & Partners UK, and is a member of the IFG (previously known as the Fraud Network), which is a handpicked group of specialist fraud lawyers across the world focused on securing injunctions, asset recovery and trust busting remedies in key offshore jurisdictions.
 Mark is also a member of the Fraud Lawyers Association and is a member of the “NextGen” Channel Islands & Isle of Man Committee of FIRE (Fraud.
 Insolvency.
 Recovery.
 Enforcement).

 Mark has previously completed a long-distance master’s degree in Corporate and Insolvency Law with Nottingham Law School, earning not only a distinction but also being awarded a prize for the best overall performance in the Law School.
 Furthermore, Mark has recently been appointed as an Adjudicator with the Isle of Man Office of Fair Trading Financial Services Ombudsman Scheme.